-Many students are not prepared for college level work.
+Many students are not prepared for college-level work.

-- High percentages of students require remedial courses before they can perform at the college level, at a substantial cost -- \$13M or more for both high school and adult remediation. - Across all of public higher education in Colorado, an average of 28.5% of new students require remedial education. - On average, 52.7% of community college new students require remediation. - Those in remedial courses often do not complete their education. - For example, of 100 first time students enrolled in the lowest level of remedial math (8th grade level) only 4 will graduate with a two year degree in three years.
+- High percentages of students require remedial courses before they can perform at the college level. - Across all of public higher education in Colorado, an average of 29 percent of new students require remedial education.
+That percentage is the highest for Black and Hispanic students at community colleges, and Black, Native American and Hispanic students at four-years. - On average, 53 percent of new community college students require remediation. - Those in remedial courses often do not complete their education. - For example, of 100 first-time students enrolled in the lowest level of remedial math (8th grade level) only four will graduate with a two-year degree in three years.